opendocsg/slw-judgments-backfill/2016_SGHC_56/report.md

  (d) The statement must clearly be shown to be a lie by independent evidence.

-39     These requirements were accepted and applied by the Court of Appeal in _Public Prosec utor v Yeo Choon Poh_ [1993] 3 SLR(R) 302 at [33] and _Kamrul Hasan Abdul Quddus v Public Prosec utor_ [2011] SGCA 52 at [18], and recently endorsed again in _Ilec hukwu_ at [60].
+39     These requirements were accepted and applied by the Court of Appeal in _Public Prosec utor v Yeo Choon Poh_ <span class="citation">[1993] 3 SLR(R) 302</span> at [33] and _Kamrul Hasan Abdul Quddus v Public Prosec utor_ <span class="citation">[2011] SGCA 52</span> at [18], and recently endorsed again in _Ilec hukwu_ at [60].
 A lie (regardless whether told in or out of court) that satisfies the above four conditions can be referred to as a _Luc as_ lie.
 The _Luc as_ conditions apply whether or not corroboration is required or desirable for certain forms of evidence, e.g. identification evidence, evidence of an accomplice (which was the case in _Luc as_

 itself). _Luc as_ lies may amount to corroboration in _all situations_ as any other existing forms of evidence can always be strengthened by corroboration.